Agoric/documentation/main/javascript-modifications/ses-guide.md

 - Describes *realms* and *compartments*.

 This is intended for initial reading when starting to use or learn about Agoric.
-For those knowledgable about or experienced with SES, see the [SES Reference](./ses-reference.md) for to use SES without much explanation.
+For those knowledgeable about or experienced with SES, see the [SES Reference](./ses-reference.md) for to use SES without much explanation.

 ## What is SES